vibe-d/webchat-tutorial/tutorial/tutorial.md

 		// ...
 	}

-All that is necessary to make this work is to publish a message with the name of the chat room in `Room.addMessage` instead of directly triggering `messageEvent`, as well as setting up a subscriber for the PubSub channel. `subscriber.listen()` will start a new background task that waits for new messages to arrive in the "webchat" channel and then calls the delegate that we pass it for each message.
+All that is necessary to make this work is to publish the name of the chat room as a message in `Room.addMessage` instead of directly triggering `messageEvent`, as well as setting up a subscriber for that channel. `subscriber.listen()` will start a new background task that waits for new messages to arrive in the "webchat" channel and then calls the supplied delegate for each message.
 Within this callback we simply trigger the `messageEvent` of the corresponding `Room`, and we are done.

 Open topics